 Do I have to be a Pro Tools User?
 Absolutely not.
 I will be using Pro Tools (and also Presonus Studio One) as a part of the course, but the concepts I teach can be easily applied to any recording software.
 In fact, many of the former Production Club members used everything from Sonar to Logic to Cubase to GarageBand.

 What if I get behind?
 There’s no way to get behind.
-I’ll send you the new material each week, but you can work through it at your own pace.
+You will receive ALL the material as soon as you place your order, but you can work through it at your own pace.